arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/Analyzers.md

   - **features**: `Set<AnalyzerFeature>`

-    The set of features to set on the analyzer generated fields.
+    The set of features to set on the Analyzer generated fields.
 The default value is an empty array.
     Values can be: `frequency`, `norm`, `position`